crypblizz8/crab-stuff/README.md

 Goal: Understand overview of Rust lanuage + write simple programs + probably a bigger project

+This is not an attempt to speed learn a programming language but an accountability approach to discipline myself to learn.

 30 Days:

 - `day-one`: What to learn + Basic Syntax